waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 In the previous step, we get a pair of estimated mean and standard deviation.
 Based on the parameter, we can generate new distributions to simulate the original distribution.

-Now we need to get the median of the new distribution, and if repeat the process for lots of time, we can get the distribution of median of the estimated distribution.
+Now we need to get the median of the new distribution, and if repeat the process for lots of time, we can get the distribution of the median of the estimated distribution.
 ```{r}
 median_list <- rep(NA, 500)
 for (i in seq_along(median_list)) {